Google Summer of Code

 There will also be a good number of things that spawn from this, including version aliases and other related concepts, if this task doesn’t take the whole summer.

-We have some medium sized projects sketched out in our issue tracker with the tag Feature Overview.
+We have some medium sized projects sketched out in our issue tracker with the tag Feature.
 Looking through these issues is a good place to start.
 You might also look through our milestones on GitHub, which provide outlines on the larger tasks that we’re hoping to accomplish.